banisterious/obsidian-oneirometrics/docs/USAGE.md

    - They are marked with a 💾 icon in the file explorer
    - You can safely delete old backups

+4. **Table Display Issues**
+   - Check if the table is properly contained within the table container
+   - Verify that the readable line length setting isn't affecting the table
+   - Ensure your theme supports the table styling

 ### Getting Help
 - Check the plugin settings for configuration options
 - Review the validation messages for specific issues
 - Visit the GitHub repository for updates and support
+- Check the console for detailed error messages